UVVM/UVVM/doc/source/types_pkg.rst

-Type definitions used in the Utility Library.
+Type definitions used in the Utility Library, defined in types_pkg.

 .. _t_alert_level: